fake-name/DSP-W215-Poller/README.md

 ------

 Note: While this does work, D-Link could very well break it at any time with a product update.

 Really, Just buy Ubiquiti mPower monitor/control plugs.
 They actually have their API documented (unofficially, but by actual Ubnt employees): https://community.ubnt.com/t5/mFi/mPower-mFi-Switch-and-mFi-In-Wall-Outlet-HTTP-API/td-p/1076449

+The hardware is similar cost, and the Ubiquiti hardware have a full-stack for on-premises monitoring/graphing.
+The standard is no cloud!